The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Manufacturers know that people (men especially) buy more horsepower because they think it’s automatically better.

-To really make their products stand out, they’ll need to add some new features as well: things like extra remotes, smart-home integrations, or safety features.
+To really make their products stand out, they’ll need to decide to add some new features as well: things like extra remotes, smart-home integrations, or safety features.

 That’s what we should be focusing on instead of HP.